digi-regeringen-ax/directus-extension-simple-autosync/README.md

 ### Single or multiple files
 By default, each generated snapshot will be saved in **separate files**.
 File name will be generated dynamically using this pattern: `snapshot_{version}_{YYYY}{MM}{DD}T{HH}{MM}{SS}.json`.

-If you'd like to keep things simpler and overwrite the **same file** for each change instead, simply assign a static filename:
+If you'd like to keep things simpler and overwrite the **same file** for each change instead, simply set the following env variable:
 ```
-AUTOSYNC_FILE_NAME=snapshot.json
+AUTOSYNC_MULTIFILE=false
 ```

 By default, the file/s will be written to `<project directory>/autosync-config`.
 Optionally, you may specify any other directory: